nikku/pfwr/README.md

 ## Security Considerations

-:warning: `pfwr` is not safe to use on untrusted input due to the fact that it allows you to embed arbitrary HTML within your slides.
+:warning: `pfwr` is not safe to use on untrusted input since it allows you to embed arbitrary HTML within your slides.

 ## License